panzi/verify-ehc/README.md

 For vaccinations:

 * For vaccines with 2 vacciantions:
-  - 1st vaccination is valid from 22 days to 90 days after the vaccination
+  - 1st vaccination is valid starting from 22 days and ending at 90 days after the vaccination
-  - 2nd vaccination adds 180 days to that (i.e. 270 days from the 1st vaccination,
+  - 2nd vaccination adds 180 days to that (i.e. it's valid for 270 days from
-    though the date of the 1st vaccination is not included in the EHC of the 2nd vaccination!)
+    the 1st vaccination, though the date of the 1st vaccination is not included in the EHC of the 2nd vaccination!)
 * For vaccines with only 1 vaccination (e.g. Johnson & Johnson):
-  - valid from 22 days to 270 days after the vaccination
+  - valid starting from 22 days and ending at to 270 days after the vaccination
 * For people recovered from COVID-19 that only need 1 vaccination:
-  - valid from the day of vaccination to 270 days after
+  - valid starting from the day of vaccination and ending at 270 days after

 **NOTE:** These rules might be different in different countries and are subject to change.
 This information is supplied without liability.